 For the last few years I’ve been using walking poles, so I no longer needed to carry the weight of tent poles.
 I could now use a tent that was supported with the walking poles instead.
 Initially I was worried about the StratoSpire needing 2 poles to support it, because if I broke one, I wouldn’t be able to erect the tent properly.
 But that’s only an issue if I’m using the tent alone.
 But it’s a 2-person tent and more often than not, my wife would be with me and she uses walking poles too.
 Breaking a pole therefore shouldn’t be an issue, as we’ve 4 poles between us.
 Another initial worry was, I walk with 120cm fixed length trekking poles.
 But thats not been a problem either, as they support the tent at a nice height off the ground.

 Ordering and Delivery

 The Li (Dyneema) version of the StratoSpire sells out really quickly.
 While I’ve been looking to buy one, I’ve noticed that they get a delivery of about 70 tents and they sell all of them within about a week.
 So it’s rarely in stock.
 Tarptent have a good website and ordering was easy.
-I had to put my email address in the box and wait about a month or so.
-I received an email saying when the tent would be in stock again.
+I had to put my email address in the box .
+After a wait of about a month I received an email saying when the tent would be in stock again.

 I placed my order with 6 to 10 day delivery.
 After waiting for 10 days or so, I emailed Tarptent to ask when I could expect delivery.
 They were quick to reply that my tent was number 67 of the 70 and it was due in from the manufacturer any day now.
 Two days later I received an email saying the tent was packaged and waiting collection from UPS US.